Contact Aletheia: 715-849-8328

 Sam Harris' The End of Faith Part 1

 April 20, 2007, Wausau, Wi— I recently began reading Sam Harris’ The End Of Faith: Religion, Terror, and the Future of Reason.
 It is billed on the back cover as a “sustained nuclear assault” on religious belief by one reviewer, while another reviewer claims “Even Mr Harris’s critics will have to concede the force of an analysis which roams far and wide.”
-While I have only started the book and may yet to have encountered this analysis, rarely have I encountered a book which starts out with so many errors in so few pages.For example, after opening his first chapter with the story of a suicide bomber, Harris begins by claiming that “A glance at history, or at the pages of any newspaper, reveals that ideas which divide one group of human beings from another, only to unite them in slaughter, generally have their roots in religion.” (p 12) Perhaps Harris is stressing the word “Glance” because any real consideration of the historical evidence show that throughout history people have kill their fellow human being for any number of reasons, greed, power, land, glory, food, self-defense, and others in addition to religion.
-Even many of conflict attributed to religion have many other and often more important roots.
+While I have only started the book and may yet to have encountered this analysis, rarely have I encountered a book which starts out with so many errors in so few pages.For example, after opening his first chapter with the story of a suicide bomber, Harris begins by claiming that “A glance at history, or at the pages of any newspaper, reveals that ideas which divide one group of human beings from another, only to unite them in slaughter, generally have their roots in religion.” (p 12) Perhaps Harris is stressing the word “glance” because any real consideration of the historical evidence shows that throughout history people have kill their fellow human being for any number of reasons: greed, power, land, glory, food, self-defense, and others in addition to religion.
+Even many of conflict attributed to religion have many other, and often more important, roots.

-For example the conflict between the English and Irish in Northern Ireland is often portrayed as a conflict between catholic and protestants.
+For example the conflict between the English and Irish in Northern Ireland is often portrayed as a conflict between catholics and protestants.
 Yet this ignores that the conflict preceded the Reformation which gave rise to this religious split.
 In fact the conflict, rather than being caused by religion difference, is more likely a cause of the religious difference in that the Irish remained Catholic when England became protestants so as to be different from the English.

 From this false claim, Harris immediately goes to what is at best a misleading claim, when he writes, “Our situation is this: most of the people in this world believe that the Creator of the universe has written a book.”
 While there is some dispute about the actual statistic, it is probably true that Judaism, Christianity, and Islam (the only major religions about which such a claim would be considered true) together make up a slight majority of the world population.
 However, given the variety of religious beliefs in the world, and the related history of the three monotheistic faiths, it really is a distortion to classify this as the norm for all religions, nor is it correct to classify a slight majority as if it were a general rule.